-Backlog in school, immaturity, sexual unhappiness ...
-The feminist revolution and the formation of egalitarian society led to an unprecedented masculine crisis.
+Lag in school, immaturity, sexual distress ...
+The feminist revolution and the formation of an egalitarian society led to an unprecedented crisis of masculinity.
 To study this phenomenon began only very recently.

-"The West has lost faith in masculinity."
-This is the name of the conference of Canadian scientist Jordan Peterson, who was completely unknown two years ago, but now has become, as the New York Times writes, “the most revered and most hated intellectual” on the Internet.
-This professor of psychology owes his success to television disputes with feminists, in which he debunks their arguments, in particular about the inequality of salaries.
-Peterson's world-wide success (millions of views on "Youtube") speaks of a phenomenon that was overshadowed by the MeToo revolution: it is a matter of growing concern about the masculinity of Western men.
-Behind the wave of indignation about male domination, which was seen on the example of sexual harassment, lies another truth: the general decline in the status of the "male".
+"The West has lost faith in manhood."
+This is the name of the conference of Canadian scientist Jordan Peterson (Jordan Peterson), who was completely unknown two years ago, but now has become, as the New York Times writes, “the most revered and most hated intellectual” on the Internet.
+This psychology professor owes his success to television disputes with feminists, in which he debunks their arguments, in particular about the inequality of wages.
+Peterson's worldwide success (millions of views on YouTube) speaks of a phenomenon that was pushed into the background by the MeToo revolution: it is a growing concern about the masculinity of Western men.
+Behind the wave of indignation about male domination, which was evident in the example of sexual harassment, hides another truth: the general decline of the status of "male."

 "Trolls" against "suckers"

-Manfsfield, Peterson, and, to some extent, Roshdi are a smooth and structured version of the male reaction, which in some cases takes primitive forms.
-This can be seen, for example, in the comics of Marceau, which emphasize open and aggressive masculinity (tattoos, shaved heads and shotguns), the blogger Papasito and other more or less rebellious followers of anti-Semitic polemicist Alain Soral: he first began to speak in his video about the "feminization" of the world and the "helplessness of desire."
-The culmination of these ideas is the culture of "alternative right", which is actively manifested on the Internet, where "trolls" are squashed on "suckers", that is, "men who endlessly seek the approval of women."
+Manfsfild, Peterson and, to some extent, Roshdy are a smooth and structured version of the male reaction, which in some cases takes primitive forms.
+This can be seen, for example, in Marceau’s comics, which emphasize open and aggressive masculinity (tattoos, shaved heads and shotguns), the blogger Papasito and others in varying degrees, rebellious followers of the anti-Semitic polemicist Alain Soral: video about the "feminization" of the world and the "helplessness of desire".
+The culmination of these ideas is the culture of the "alternative right", which is actively manifested on the Internet, where the "trolls" are pressing on the "suckers", that is, "men who endlessly seek the approval of women."
 In some cases, this culture takes a tragic and criminal turn.
-23 April 2018 year in Toronto 25-year-old Alek Minasian (Alek Minassian) shot down his "Chevrolet" ten people, eight of them.
-He was part of a group of forced bachelors, and wrote on his Facebook page about the desire to kill the maximum of "Chad" and “Stacy”, as these young people call glamorous peers of both sexes.
+23 April 2018 in Toronto 25-year-old Alek Minassian (Alek Minassian) knocked down ten people at the wheel of his Chevrolet, including eight women.
+He was a member of the group of forced bachelors, and wrote on his Facebook page about the desire to kill the maximum of “Chadov” and “Stacy”, as these young people call their glamorous peers of both sexes.

 An unprecedented anthropological shift

-Thus, men lost control of reproduction, lag behind in studies, and their previously valued physical strength no longer has a special social significance.
-In France, the lag of 15-year-old boys averages three quarters of the year in terms of "understanding the text."
-In OECD countries, this gap is three years between a boy from low-income groups and a girl from wealthy groups.
-This gap remains in the world of work.
-Although it is still not in favor of women, the general trend implies a decline in the status of men.
-Deindustrialization and knowledge economy play into the hands of women.
-In France, from 1997 to 2016, employment among men decreased from 82,3% to 76,3%, while among women it increased from 66,6% to 69,2%.
-Diploma of higher education is in 49% of women and 39% of men.
+So, men have lost control over breeding, are lagging behind in their studies, and their previously appreciated physical strength no longer has a special social significance.
+In France, 15-year-old boys lag behind on average three-quarters of a year in terms of “text understanding”.
+On the territory of OECD countries, this gap reaches three years between a boy from low-income strata and a girl from affluent groups.
+This gap persists in the workplace.
+Although it is still emerging not in favor of women, the general trend implies a decline in the status of men.
+Deindustrialization and the knowledge economy play into the hands of women.
+In France, from 1997 to 2016 a year, employment among men decreased from 82,3% to 76,3%, while among women it grew from 66,6% to 69,2%.
+A diploma of higher education is in 49% of women and 39% of men.

-Men see two conflicting signals: caricature and sexualized masculinity is extolled in pornography and in the enterprise, while in all other spheres feminism dominates.
-"It seems to me that men are demanding the impossible," says writer Nancy Huston.
-“They must be strong and weak, tough and gentle, ruthless at work and timid as lambs at home.”
+Men see two contradictory signals: caricature and sexualized masculinity are exalted in pornography and in the enterprise, while feminism dominates in all other spheres.
+“It seems to me that the impossible is demanded of men,” says writer Nancy Huston.
+“They should be strong and weak, tough and tender, ruthless at work and shy like lambs at home.”

 A new culture of immaturity

-Against the backdrop of this growth in demands and the absence of specific rituals of growing up (vertical school, church and military service), many men delay the transition to paternity or even refuse it.
-As the teacher Martin Dekeyser writes, all this leads to a “new culture of immaturity”.
-“Entering into adulthood has become a more difficult task for young men than for young women,” he believes.
-Men find refuge in youth culture, which implies systematic ridicule and manifests itself on the Internet and video games.
-They seek to move away from the world and shift responsibility to women, in particular to mothers.
+Against the background of such an increase in demands and the absence of peculiar rituals of growing up (vertical school, church, and military service), many men are delaying the transition to fatherhood or abandoning it altogether.
+As teacher Martin Dekeyser (Martin Dekeyser) writes, all this leads to a “new culture of immaturity”.
+“Entering adulthood has become a more difficult task for young men than for young women,” he believes.
+Men find refuge in youth culture, which involves systematic ridicule and manifests itself in the Internet and video games.
+They seek to move away from the world and shift the responsibility on women, in particular on mothers.

 Is it worth worrying about this?
-The crisis of Western men is only a reflection of the sexual revolution and will simply fade away?
-Or is it worth waiting for the return of the pendulum in the form of glorification of primitive mansion?
-In the United States, the election of Donald Trump can already be seen as a form of vengeance for the political correctness of American universities.
-And all this did not solve anything, but only aggravated the struggle between the feverish feminism and caricature masculinity.
+Is the crisis of Western men merely a reflection of the sexual revolution and will simply fade away?
+Or is it worth waiting for the return motion of the pendulum in the form of glorification of primitive muzhlanstvo?
+In the United States, the election of Donald Trump can already be regarded as a peculiar form of avenging the political correctness of American universities.
+And all this did not solve anything, but only sharpened the struggle between feverish feverism and caricature masculinity.